OpenEvalProject/evals/manuscripts/elife-64317/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/64317/elife-64317-fig1-v1.jpg)

-**Figure 1.:** Drosophila suzukii among a broad range of ripening stages.(A) Phylogenetic tree depicting the relationship between D. suzukii and closely related Drosophila species.
+**Figure 1.:** (A) Phylogenetic tree depicting the relationship between D. suzukii and closely related Drosophila species.
 From http://spottedwingflybase.org/.
 (B) The multiple-choice oviposition assay.
 (C–E) Oviposition preferences of Drosophila melanogaster (C), D. suzukii (D), and Drosophila biarmipes (E) for different ripening stages: 1 = white-green, 2 = mature first blush, 3 = light red, 4 = dark red, 5 = ripe, 6 = early fermented, and 7 = fermented.
 One-way ANOVA followed by Tukey’s multiple comparison test; n = 5.
 Error bars are SEM.
-Values indicated with different letters are significantly different (p<0.05).Figure 1—source data 1.Figure 1.
+Values indicated with different letters are significantly different (p<0.05).

 ## Results

-## Oviposition preferences of D. suzukii among a broad range of ripening stages
+### Oviposition preferences of D. suzukii among a broad range of ripening stages

 In a natural environment, female fruit flies seeking an oviposition site often have a wide range of choices.
 A given plant may simultaneously bear fruit at stages ranging from green to ripe to overripe, with fermenting fruit on the ground underneath.
 To determine which stages are most and least preferred by D. suzukii we used a multiple-choice oviposition paradigm.